Nepal's next census to count LGBT+ people for the first time

-KATHMANDU/NEW DELHI, Feb 3 (Thomson Reuters Foundation) - N epal will count LGBT+ people for the first time in its next census, a move that campaigners on Monday said could help sexual minorities gain better access to education and health schemes.
+KATHMANDU/NEW DELHI (Thomson Reuters Foundation) - Nepal will count LGBT+ people for the first time in its next census, a move that campaigners on Monday said could help sexual minorities gain better access to education and health schemes.

 The census - scheduled for June 2021 - will help end stigma and challenges that LGBT+ people face in accessing support and welfare schemes, said Dhundi Raj Lamichhane, an official at the Central Bureau of Statistics.